rust-lang/rust/src/doc/rustc-dev-guide/src/queries/salsa.md

 The database is formed by combining query groups.
 Query groups are akin to "`Salsa` modules".

-A set of queries in a query group are just a set of methods in a trait.
+A set of queries in a query group are just a set of methods in a `trait`.

-To create a query group a trait annotated with a specific attribute (`#[salsa::query_group(...)]`) has to be created.
+To create a query group a `trait` annotated with a specific attribute (`#[salsa::query_group(...)]`) has to be created.

-An argument must also be provided to said attribute as it will be used by Salsa to create a struct to be used later when the database is created.
+An argument must also be provided to said attribute as it will be used by `Salsa` to create a `struct` to be used later when the database is created.

 Example input query group: